CDRouter Web CLI Guide

 All available options can be displayed by running

-cdrouter [option [value]] ... -debug Enable CDRouter debug messages -edit-config NAME Edit config NAME -export-config NAME Export configuration NAME as a .gz file -export-package NAME Export package NAME as a .gz file -export-result NAME Export result NAME as a .gz file -get-config NAME Display config NAME -host HOST:PORT Connect to CDRouter system HOST:PORT (default "localhost") -https Connect to CDRouter system via HTTPS -import FILE Upload and import FILE (.bw2/.zip/.tgz/.gz) -insecure With -https, allow connections to CDRouter systems without valid certs -jobid Return the job id after starting package -jobs Display the jobs table -package NAME Start the package NAME -replace Replace any existing files when importing or exporting -running Report what CDRouter is currently running -show-configs List the configurations -show-packages List the packages -show-result-id Used with -status to return the Result-ID instead -skip Skip any existing files when importing or exporting -status ID Show the status of job ID -tags TAGS Adds tags TAGS to the item being run or imported, separate tags with commas -token TOKEN Use API token TOKEN to authenticate with CDRouter system -wait Wait for package to complete before returning
+Usage of cdrouter: -debug Enable CDRouter debug messages -edit-config NAME Edit config NAME -export-config NAME Export configuration NAME as a .gz file -export-package NAME Export package NAME as a .gz file -export-result NAME Export result NAME as a .gz file -export-result-csv NAME Export result NAME as a .csv file -export-result-logdir NAME Export result NAME's logdir as a .zip file -get-config NAME Display config NAME -host HOST:PORT Connect to CDRouter system HOST:PORT (default "localhost") -https Connect to CDRouter system via HTTPS -import FILE Upload and import .gz FILE -insecure With -https, allow connections to CDRouter systems without valid certs -jobid Return the job id after starting package -jobs Display the jobs table -package NAME Start the package NAME -password PASS Use API password PASS to authenticate with CDRouter system.
+If password is in the form @FILE, password will be read from FILE -replace Replace any existing files when importing or exporting -running Report what CDRouter is currently running -show-configs List the configurations -show-packages List the packages -show-result-id Used with -status to return the Result-ID instead -skip Skip any existing files when importing or exporting -status ID Show the status of job ID -tags TAGS Adds tags TAGS to the item being run or imported, separate tags with commas -token TOKEN Use API token TOKEN to authenticate with CDRouter system -username NAME Use API username NAME to authenticate with CDRouter system -version print version information and exit -wait Wait for package to complete before returning

 Specifying an API Token